-\paragraph{Gas Fees in Rollups.} Unlike in L1 blockchains, gas fees are not known upfront for roll-up transactions, as they are comprised of two elements: gas fees charged by the roll-up sequencer (\emph{L2 Fees}) and gas fees charged by the L1 network (\emph{L1 Fees}).
-First, the gas fee for a transaction is estimated by the sequencer, and the address that initiated the transaction is charged the estimated gas costs.
-Once the transaction with a batch of other roll-up transactions is stored within the L1 chain, the final gas fees of L1 are known.
-Depending on the roll-up implementation, overpaid gas fees are later returned to the transaction originator (e.g. zkSync Era which is studied in the research), or subtracted from the future transaction costs (e.g. Arbitrum).

-\paragraph{LP Fee.} They are also called trading fees, and represent the explicit fee paid by the trader to DEX to swap the tokens.
-They typically range between 1 and 50 bps of the trade volume and are redistributed to LPs.

-\paragraph{Block Slippage.} This is an implicit swap cost for trading at an AMM, and can lead to an unexpected execution price due to the ordering of execution of transactions within a block \cite{werner2022sok,schaer2023defimarkets,Auer2023technologydefi,Gogol2023SoK:Risks}.
-The impact of slippage can be negative and positive, depending on whether its impact on the executed price is favorable or unfavorable for a trader.
-Currently, transaction re-ordering (MEV) attacks are not possible at roll-ups because roll-ups, including zkSync Era, operate one centralised sequencer.
-Furthermore, new transaction blocks at zkSync Era are produced every 2 seconds, compared to 12 seconds in Ethereum, decreasing the probability of block slippage.
+and now dive into them. \\ \textbf{Gas Fees in Rollups.} In contrast to L1 blockchains, gas fees for rollup transactions are not predetermined, as they consist of two parts: gas fees imposed by the rollup sequencer (\emph{L2 Fees}) and gas fees imposed by the L1 network (\emph{L1 Fees}).
+Initially, the sequencer estimates the gas fee for a transaction, and the address initiating the transaction is charged this estimated amount.
+When the transaction, along with a batch of other rollup transactions, is recorded on the L1 chain, the actual L1 gas fees become known.
+Depending on the rollup implementation, any overpaid gas fees are either refunded to the transaction originator (e.g., zkSync Era, which is examined in the research) or deducted from future transaction costs (e.g., Arbitrum). \\ \textbf{LP Fee.} They are also called trading fees, and represent the explicit fee paid by the trader to DEX to swap the tokens.
+They typically range between~1 and~50 bps of the trade volume and are redistributed to LPs. \\ \textbf{Block Slippage.} This represents a hidden cost of swapping at an AMM, potentially resulting in an unanticipated execution price due to the sequence in which transactions are processed within a block.~\cite{werner2022sok,schaer2023defimarkets,Auer2023technologydefi,Gogol2023SoK:Risks}.
+The impact of slippage can be either positive or negative, depending on whether its impact on the executed price is favorable or unfavorable to a trader.
+Currently, transaction re-ordering~(MEV) attacks are not possible at rollups because rollups, including zkSync Era, presently operate a centralized sequencer.
+Additionally, zkSync Era generates new transaction blocks every~2 seconds, whereas Ethereum produces them every~12 seconds, thereby reducing the likelihood of block slippage.